siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 210 Two-Charge Interaction as Cross-Stress Transfer.md

 modes.

 Nothing has been approximated.
-The right-hand side is the mutual force density, and the left-hand side is the loss of cross field momentum together with the cross stress flowing through boundaries.
+The right-hand side is the mutual force density, and the left-hand side is the change of cross field momentum together with the cross stress transmitted through boundaries.

 ## 210.3 Exact Force on One Mode Due to the Other